-The national chief and national vice chief are the top youth leaders of the OA and serve on the national committee to provide youth involvement in decisions affecting the program nationally.
-The immediate past national chief and immediate past national vice chief may also serve on the national committee.
+The national officers (national chief, national vice chief and region chiefs) are the top youth leaders of the OA and serve on the national committee to provide youth involvement in decisions affecting the program nationally.
+The immediate past national officers may also serve on the national committee.